ramontayag/investment-thesis/README.md

 This is solid advice I have gotten from one of you, but this write up will not include quantitive data.

+### Rules of Thumb

+1. Know timeframe.
+Plan out when you need funds back.
+Buying a house?
+That's a reason.
+2. People get it wrong.
+Investment pros are on top of the market, but they're never right all the time.

 ## Vehicles

 * [High Dividend Yield (VYM)](#high-dividend-yield-vym)
 * [World Total Return (VT)](#world-total-return-vt)
 * Corporate bonds
+* Private Equity
 * Bitcoin
 * Gold